hardlystrictlyjerry/hardlystrictlyjerry.github.io/setlists.md

 <h1><img class="ui avatar image" src="/images/jerryavatar.jpg">HSJ Setlists</h1>

-As of March 2018: 13 Jams, 76 songs, 152 attempts
+As of June 2018: 14 Jams, 81 songs, 163 attempts

-The column number is a link to the page associated with that setlist.
+The column label is a link to the page associated with that setlist.

 <table class="ui unstackable compact celled basic table">
   <thead>